Abigail R. Esman is an

 translator (Dutch-English), and writing coach.

-Abigail R. Esman is a member of the American Society of Journalists
+Abigail R. Esman is a member of the American Society of News

 For more information, please click on the links above, or contact